-Anemia, or feeling tired with lack of energy, is often a result of heavy periods
+Anemia, or feeling tired with a lack of energy, is often a result of heavy periods.

-Endometrial ablations are done for several reasons, the main symptoms that may lead your doctor in midtown to inform you about an ablation is if you experience some of the following:
+You may need to undergo endometrial ablations for several reasons.
+However, the main symptoms that may lead your gynecologist, Dr. Mariz, to inform you about an ablation are:

-- Heavy bleeding during your menses that disrupts your everyday life, especially if it is more than 2 pads an hour during your periods
+- Heavy bleeding during your menses that disrupts your everyday life, especially if it is more than two pads an hour during your periods

 - Heavy bleeding that causes you to be anemic (have low blood counts) which can lead to chronic fatigue, generalized tiredness, and low energy